Eeasan/Eeasan/README.md

 - 👋 Hi, I’m @Eeasan
-- 👀 I’m Student from China
+- 👀 A Student from China